Sophie Marceau

 Simultaneously, Sophie appeared in the comedy project "Marquise" (Marquise du Parc), the drama "Fidelity" (Elisabeth Laurelle), the melodramatic comedy "Lost & Found" (Lila Dubois), and several supporting roles.
 She particularly remembered working with John Malkovich in Michelangelo Antonioni's final film "Beyond the Clouds," where she played a cameo role.

-Towards the end of the 20th century, Marceau appeared on screen in the unusual role of villainess Elektra King in the famous James Bond series.
+In the late '90s, Marceau took on the striking role of villainess Elektra King in the iconic James Bond franchise.
 The nineteenth Bond film, starring Pierce Brosnan, was titled "The World Is Not Enough."
-Critics were unkind to the film, but audiences enjoyed it, as well as Sophie's charming, rebellious, and intelligent character.
-The intrigue about Elektra's true allegiance lasted until the very end.
-According to the audience, Marceau's performance even outshone Bond's "official" girlfriend, played by Denise Richards.
+While critics weren't impressed with the film, audiences loved it—and Sophie's charming, rebellious, and intelligent character.
+The mystery surrounding Elektra's true loyalties kept viewers guessing right until the final scene.
+Audiences felt Marceau's performance even outshone Bond's "official" girlfriend, played by Denise Richards.

 Sophie Marceau and Pierce Brosnan